 When the timer goes off after 1 minute, immediately pour the rest of the water into the carafe and cover the lid.
 Lower the plunger gently till the mesh just touches the surface of the water.
 Do not push down the plunger yet.

 Now let it brew some more for another 3 minutes.
 So the total brewing time is 4 minutes.

-You can also adjust the brewing time based on your preference of coffee.
+You can also adjust the brewing time based on your preference for coffee.
 4 minutes of brewing gives a medium-strength coffee.